circleci/circleci-docs/jekyll/_cci2/insights.md

 description: "Viewing the status of repos and test performance"
 order: 41
 version:
+- Cloud
 - Server v2.x
-- Cloud
 ---

 ## Overview

-The CircleCI Insights feature provides a dashboard for viewing the health and usage of your repositories' build processes. _Insights_ provides time-series data overviews of credit usage, success rates, pipeline duration, and other pertinent information.
+The CircleCI Insights dashboard provides an overview of the health and usage of your repository build processes, allowing users to make better engineering decisions. _Insights_ provides time-series data overviews of credit usage, success rates, pipeline duration, and other pertinent information.

-This document describes how to access the Insights feature on CircleCI Cloud and Server.
+This document describes how to access and use the Insights dashboard on CircleCI Cloud and Server.

 ## Usage (CircleCI Cloud)